 yunohost backup create --system data_mail --apps wordpress

-For more informations and options about backup creation, consult
+For more information and options about backup creation, consult

 yunohost backup create --help.
-You can also list system parts that can be backuped with
+You can also list the system parts that can be backed up with

 yunohost hook list backup.

 After creating backups, it is possible to list and inspect them using the corresponding views in the web administration interface.
-A button offers to download the archive.
+A button allows you to download the archive.
 If the archive is larger than 3GB, it may be better to proceed via SFTP.